Charles Cook

 CNAMF TODAY

 Cook School for Christian Leadership closed in 2008 and the land on which the campus once stood was sold.
 The proceeds from the land sale enabled the formation of Cook Native American Ministries Foundation (CNAMF).
-Today, CNAMF continues Cook’s legacy by serving Native American churches and communities throughout the country as they train and prepare leaders of tomorrow.

-CNAMF is a 501(c)3 non-profit public charity that awards grants to small and emerging community-based organizations and/or churches, located in tribal communities or Native urban centers across the country.
+Today, Cook Native American Ministries Foundation is a flourishing 501(c)3 non-profit public charity that provides grants to small and emerging community-based organizations, churches, tribal communities, and Native urban centers across the country.

 OUR TEAM